 The situation is changing rapidly, please visit the NHS website and follow the NHS national advice.
 Everyone should be observing social distancing and there are no additional measures for patients with chronic kidney disease.
 However, transplant patients, those patients taking a certain level of immunosuppression medicines and dialysis patients have been designated extremely vulnerable.
-From Saturday 1 August, the advice to 'shield' has been paused, however, you should still take particular care to minimise contact with others outside your household or support bubble and stay at home where possible.
-If you do go out, you should follow strict social distancing.
-Dialysis patients should attend for dialysis as usual or as directed by their dialysis team.
+You should take particular care to minimise contact with others outside your household or support bubble and stay at home where possible.

 Please visit the government website for guidance on protecting people who are clinically extremely vulnerable.

 A leaflet has been produced by The Renal Association to help kidney patients understand and reduce their risk of catching COVID-19.